LennartHennigs/DIYStreamDeck/README.md

 python3 watchdog.py --port /dev/cu.usbmodem2101 --speed 9600 --verbose
 ```

-- The `--port` parameter should be set to the USB serial port corresponding to your Raspberry Pi Pico (e.g., `/dev/cu.usbmodem2101`).
+- The `--port` parameter needs to be set to the USB serial port corresponding to your Raspberry Pi Pico (e.g., `/dev/cu.usbmodem2101`).
-- The `--speed` parameter should be set to the desired baud rate for the serial communication (e.g., `9600`).
+- The optional `--speed` parameter should be set to the desired baud rate for the serial communication (default: `9600`).
-- If the `--verbose` parameter is set, the current app will be printed to the console.
+- If the optional `--verbose` parameter is set, the current app will be printed to the console.

 When the watchdog script detects a change in the active app, it sends the app's name as a single line over the USB serial connection.
 The Pi Pico then reads this information, loads the corresponding shortcuts from the `key_def.json` file, and updates the keypad accordingly.